appium/appium/docs/en/writing-running-appium/caps.md

 (For XCUITest-specific capabilities, please refer to the documentation on the [XCUITest Driver repo](https://github.com/appium/appium-xcuitest-driver#desired-capabilities) itself.)

+### Safaridriver Only

+(For safaridriver capabilities, please refer to the documentation on the [safaridriver repo](https://github.com/appium/appium-safari-driver) itself.)

+### Geckodriver Only

+(For geckodriver capabilities, please refer to the documentation on the [geckodriver repo](https://github.com/appium/appium-geckodriver) itself.)

 ### MacDriver Only

 (For MacDriver capabilities, please refer to the documentation on the [Appium MacDriver repo](https://github.com/appium/appium-mac-driver#desired-capabilities) itself.)

 ### Mac2Driver Only